What You’ll Learn 🖥️

 [ADD WIDGET SECTION/TABLE]

-Every time when you click on the widget icon, a new widget will be added at the left-top corner of the widget area.
+Each time you click on a widget icon, a new widget will be added to the top-left corner of the widget area.

-You can add a widget according to your requirements.
-Due to the flexibility of the Dewesoft X display screens, you can arrange the widgets according to your requirements with nearly no limitation.
+You can add widgets based on your needs.
+Thanks to the flexibility of Dewesoft X display screens, you can arrange the widgets with virtually no limitations.

 Assign and reassign channels to widgets

-In this chapter are shown the possibilities and instructions on how to assign channels to the instruments
+This chapter explains the available options and provides instructions on how to assign channels to instruments.

-Make sure that the new visual control is still selected - this is indicated by a white box around the selected visual control.
-If it is not selected, click on it once more.
-Then click on any input from the Channel selector on the right side of the screen to assign this channel to the new instrument.
+Ensure that the new visual control is still selected—this is indicated by a white border around the selected control.
+If it is not selected, click on it to activate it.
+Then, choose any input from the Channel Selector on the right side of the screen to assign that channel to the selected instrument.

-Some instruments like the Recorder, Scope, and FFT allow more than one channel to be assigned to them.
+Some instruments, such as the Recorder, Scope, and FFT, allow multiple channels to be assigned simultaneously.

-To reassign any instrument from one channel to another, first click the instrument to select it, then unclick the currently selected channel from the Channel selector (depending on instrument type, it will display unassigned or simply remove the channel), then click on any other channel from the Channel list.
+To reassign a channel on any instrument, first click the instrument to select it.
+Then deselect the currently assigned channel from the Channel Selector (depending on the instrument type, this may either display "unassigned" or remove the channel).
+After that, simply click on a different channel from the list to assign it.

-You can have the same channel assigned to multiple instruments if desired.
+You can also assign the same channel to multiple instruments, if needed.

 How to apply channels to a display widget?

-Here you will learn how to assign channels to chosen widgets and add math in the analyze menu.
+In this section, you will learn how to assign channels to selected widgets and how to add mathematical operations in the Analyze menu.

-DewesoftX offers a very powerful and flexible Channel selector.
-It can display the available channels as already known in a channel list or in a grouped form.
+DewesoftX offers a powerful and flexible Channel Selector.
+It can display available channels either as a simple list or grouped by source.

 Channel selector offers the following capability: